Policies and Strategies

 - Converted to a system by which water meters can be read remotely, eliminating the need to routinely access on-site meters around the city by automobile.

-- Benchmarked major City facilities so on-going energy use and be easily tracked and compared.
+- Benchmarked major City facilities so on-going energy use and be tracked and managed.

 Promotion and Support of Mass Transportation

-- As a member of the Traffic Congestion Relief Alliance, works with employers to ensure that trip-reducing alternatives are available, introduced to employees, and publicized on a regular basis.
+- Works with the Traffic Congestion Relief Alliance and employers to ensure that trip-reducing alternatives are available, introduced to employees, and publicized on a regular basis.